I. C. Vissarion: World War I activities

-During World War I, Vissarion was employed as a military censor, and then worked as a schoolteacher.
-He witnessed first-hand the occupation of southern Romania by the Central Powers, which became the main subject of his quasi-diary, Sub călcâi ("Under the Heel").
-The late stages of the war saw him writing for some "Germanophile" gazettes—namely, those put out by publicists who believed that the Central Powers would win the war; these included Libertatea, Lumina, and Arghezi's Cronica.
-In September–October 1918, just before the German Armistice, he was working with Galaction and Arghezi on the two issues of Spicul bi-monthly, which had an agrarianist agenda and "cultivate[d] religious sentiment."
-Vissarion, Galaction, George Bacovia and Vasile Demetrius were additionally published by the pacifist-Germanophile journal Cronica Moldovei, of Bârlad.

-Also in 1918, Vissarion was awarded the Romanian Academy's Adamachi Prize for Florica și alte nuvele, returning in 1920 with two other volumes, Maria de altădată ("Yesteryear's Maria") and Ber-Căciulă, the latter of which established Vissarion's reputation as Romania's first-ever science fantasy writer, drawing comparisons with Jules Verne's The Begum's Fortune and with tales by Pavel Bazhov.
-Its distinctive note depicted the distant future cityscapes with "the amusing approximations of an archaic, almost folkloric, language."
-According to Vissarion himself, he had been pushed to write "all-new fairy tales" by a chance remark from sociologist Dimitrie Gusti.

 Despite his relative success, Vissarion complained about financial trouble after the Răstoaca had flooded his agricultural plots.
 He asked Alexandru Vlahuță for money, noting that, between his delayed pay as a schoolteacher and his on-and-off collaboration on magazines, he was still unable to feed his family.
-He was also writing about his work in chemistry to the academic Constantin Istrati, who was "slightly annoyed, replying back [to Vissarion] that he only wrote because he had too much time on his hands."
-He also tried to intervene in favor of Galaction, who was being pushed out of his government job upon revelations about his high profile in the Germanophile press.
-During early 1919, Vissarion used his friendship with Duca (with whom he "travels 3–4 times a month by car") to seek clemency for Galaction, but his efforts were unsuccessful.
-He himself was emerging as an associate of Duca's National Liberal Party, appearing at its March 1923 rally in Găești.
+He was also writing about his work in chemistry to the academic Constantin Istrati, who was "slightly annoyed", convinced "that [Vissarion] only wrote because he had too much time on his hands."
+Vissarion tried to intervene in favor of Galaction, who was being pushed out of his government job upon revelations about his high profile in the Germanophile press.
+During early 1919, he used his friendship with Duca (with whom he "travels 3–4 times a month by car") to seek clemency for Galaction, but his efforts were unsuccessful.